Banjo

 To prevent the banjo from getting scuffed, chipped, and bumped around, always transport the instrument in its carrying case.
 In fact, when you’re not playing the banjo, it’s better to keep it in the case just to be safe!

-Do not leave the banjo in a hot, humid car or outside on a snowy or wet ground.
+Do not leave the banjo in a hot, humid car or outside on snowy or wet ground.
 This kind of treatment could damage the sound of a banjo and warp the wooden components.

 Care instructions